microsoft/FluidFramework/docs/content/docs/start/tutorial.md

 ### Modifying Fluid data

-To begin using Fluid in the application, the first thing to change is what happens when the user clicks the `rollButton`.
+To begin using Fluid in the application, the first thing we needed to change was what happens when the user clicks the `rollButton`.
 Instead of updating the local state directly, the button updates the number stored in the `value` key of the Fluid `diceMap` object that we created earlier.
 So, we added the `diceMap` as an additional parameter to the `rollButton` method.

 ```js
 const renderDiceRoller = (diceMap, elem) => {